 I am a PhD student at the Computer Laboratory of the University of Cambridge where I have been working on Programming with effect hierarchies under the supervision of Alan Mycroft since October 2013.
 I am a member of the Programming, Logic, and Semantics Group, the Cambridge Programming Research Group, and Darwin College.
+I am an Associate Fellow of the Higher Education Academy.

 My research interests focus around the design and implementation of programming languages, including their type systems.
 I am particularly interested in languages which solve problems that larger and evolving software projects face, such as modularity and changing dependencies.
 To this end, I primarily work with Haskell and other functional programming languages.
 I am also interested in applying advances in programming languages to other fields, both within and outside of Computer Science.